Facts & Figures

 - There are four (4) Summer sessions that run May – August (Intersession, three weeks; Summer I, five weeks; Summer II, eight weeks and Summer III, five weeks).

-Kent State Trumbull spans 438 acres with three academic buildings (Classroom/Administration; Library/Theatre and Technology) as well as the Workforce Development & Continuing Studies building which houses the Police Academy, Fitness Center and Enrollment Management & Student Services, combining to occupy 246,500 square feet.
+Kent State Trumbull spans 350 acres with three academic buildings (Classroom/Administration; Library/Theatre and Technology) as well as the Student Services building which houses the Police Academy, Fitness Center and Enrollment Management & Student Services, combining to occupy 246,500 square feet.